- Group: Freshwater

 Corydoras catfish come in a variety of colors and patterns.

 Corydoras catfish are bottom feeders and scavengers that will feed on various types of detritus including decomposing plant material and uneaten fish food.
 These fish will also eat small insects and crustaceans as well.
 In the home aquarium, Corydoras catfish should be fed sinking wafers or pellets as well as some live and frozen foods as a supplementary diet.
+To ensure they are getting the very best for them, and that they can reach their lengthy lifespan, always consult with an experienced aquarist or your vet – they can provide valuable advice and point you towards the best fish food.

 There are more than 150 species of Corydoras catfish but some of the most popular species for the home aquarium include Aldofo’s Corydoras, Bronze Corydoras, Skunk Corydoras, Sterba’s Corydoras, Emerald Corydoras, Pygmy Corydoras, Panda Corydoras, Peppered Corydoras and Albino Bronze Corydoras.
+This amazing diversity is amongst the best ones in the world of aquarium fish – it gives plenty of choices for every enthusiast.
+Hale, hearty and pretty, the cory is ideal!

 Photo credit: Neryx/Bigstock